islambarakat99/Multi-Robot-Formation-Control-using-Deep-Reinforcement-Learning/README.md

 # Multi-Robot-Formation-Control-using-Deep-Reinforcement-Learning

 In this project deep reinforcement learning is used to train multi-agent robotic systems to perfrom leader-follower formation control .
-The OpenAI's MADDPG project is used after modification to train the agents.
+The OpenAI's MADDPG project is used after  being modified for agents training.

 ## Framework